 Cleanse with care

 When it comes to hydration, conditioner gets all of the glory, but let's be clear—conditioner would be nothing without shampoo.
 Shampoo cleanses your scalp and strands of dirt and product buildup and preps your mane to receive moisture from your conditioner.
 The key is to find a shampoo that will infuse moisture right from the start of your routine.
-We can't get enough of Mizani's Moisture Fusion Moisture Rich Shampoo, a moisturizing shampoo infused with cupuaçu butter, argan oil, and honey that works for every curl type.
-Complete your wash day routine with an intensely hydrating conditioner like the Mizani Moisture Fusions Intense Moisturizing Mask.
+One of our favorite options is Mizani's Moisture Fusion Moisture Rich Shampoo, a moisturizing shampoo infused with cupuaçu butter, argan oil, and honey that works for every curl type.
+Complete your wash day routine with an intensely hydrating conditioner like the Mizani Moisture Fusion Intense Moisturizing Mask.

 Pamper your strands with treatments